CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"hunger" : true, //If true, activated mutation increases hunger by cost. (default: false) "thirst" : true, //If true, activated mutation increases thirst by cost. (default: false) "fatigue" : true, //If true, activated mutation increases fatigue by cost. (default: false)
+"hunger" : true, //If true, activated mutation increases hunger by cost. (default: false) "thirst" : true, //If true, activated mutation increases thirst by cost. (default: false) "fatigue" : true, //If true, activated mutation increases fatigue by cost. (default: false) "scent_modifier": 0.0,// float affecting the intensity of your smell. (default: 1.0) "bleed_resist": 1000, // Int quantifiying your resistance to bleed effect, if its > to the intensity of the effect you don't get any bleeding. (default: 0)
+"fat_to_max_hp": 1, // Amount of hp_max gained for each unit of bmi above character_weight_category::normal. (default: 0)
+"healthy_rate": 0.0, // How fast your health can change.
+If set to 0 it never changes. (default: 1.0) "weakness_to_water": 5, // How much damage water does to you, negative values heal you. (default: 0) "ignored_by": [ "ZOMBIE" ], // List of species ignoring you. (default: empty) "can_only_eat": [ "junk" ], // List of materiel required for food to be comestible for you. (default: empty) "can_only_heal_with": [ "bandage" ], // List of med you are restricted to, this includes mutagen,serum,aspirin,bandages etc... (default: empty)
+"can_heal_with": [ "caramel_ointement" ], // List of med that will work for you but not for anyone.
+See `can_heal_anyone` field for items. (default: empty)
+"allowed_category": [ "ALPHA" ], // List of category you can mutate into. (default: empty) "no_cbm_on_bp": [ "TORSO", "HEAD", "EYES", "MOUTH", "ARM_L" ], // List of body parts that can't receive cbms. (default: empty)
 ```

 ### Vehicle Groups